soundata/soundata/docs/source/tutorial.rst

 Accessing data remotely
 ^^^^^^^^^^^^^^^^^^^^^^^

-Annotations can also be accessed through ``load_*()`` methods which may be useful, for instance, when your data isn't available locally.
+Annotations can also be accessed through ``load_*()`` methods which may be useful, for instance, when your data aren't available locally.
 If you specify the annotation's path, you can use the module's loading functions directly.
 Let's see an example.